boole52/Osman-Fatih-DEM-R/README.md

   * Layered Architecture
   * Aspect Oriented Programming
   * Object Oriented Programing
-* I fulfill requests on an institutional or individual basis.
+* I working fulfill requests on an institutional or individual basis.
 (Freelancer)
 * I placed the projects that I done on GitHub like a mobile puzzle game, mobile translating app and Rentecar Backend, stay tuned for more.